 In machine sewing, the hem is always secured by topstitching — often two rows, the first near the first line of stitching, and the second near the fold of the upper seam allowance.
 Since it is secured by three rows of stitching, it is rare for a twice-topstitched flat-fell seam to fail before the adjacent fabric has worn through, so this is a popular seam for heavy-duty clothing.

 When topstitching contrasts with the fabric, it is traditional to make it show even more by using a thick thread.

-To make a flat-felled seam, sew with the right sides together as when making a plain seam.
+To make a traditional (I call it "afterthought") flat-felled seam, sew with the right sides together as when making a plain seam.
 Trim the underneath allowance to a quarter inch, and turn under the upper allowance a quarter inch, making a seam which would be symmetrical if the initial stitching were to disappear.

 Since it's easier to press a seam to one side if it has been previously pressed open, press the seam open, trim, press to original position, press the turn-under, press open again (re-flattening the turn-under), press to the side.